Generic selectors

 Atmospheric pressure.
-Torricelli and Pascal
+Torricelli’s experiment and Pascal’s Principle.

 What is atmospheric pressure, how do we observe it and how do we measure it?
+Do you know what Torricelli's experiment was and what Pascal's Principle is?

 Atmospheric pressure is the force per unit area exerted by the air that forms the atmosphere on the earth’s surface.
 It is a fundamental phenomenon in the atmosphere and plays a crucial role in various aspects of our daily lives and natural processes.

-The SI unit of pressure is the pascal (Pa), named after Blaise Pascal.
+The IS unit of pressure is the pascal (Pa), named after Blaise Pascal.
 One pascal is equal to a force of one newton per square meter (N/m²).
 Other units of measurement are the bar (bar, equivalent to 100,000 Pa), the millimeter of mercury (mmHg), which is based on the experiment performed by Evangelista Torricelli in the 17th century, or the atmosphere (equivalent to 760 mmHg or 1.013 bar).

 Atmospheric pressure varies with altitude, since the amount of air over a given area decreases as we move away from the earth’s surface.
 The higher the altitude, the lower the atmospheric pressure.
 Atmospheric pressure also influences climate and the formation of weather systems.
 Changes in atmospheric pressure can indicate the arrival of cold or warm fronts, and areas of high and low pressure are responsible for wind patterns and atmospheric currents.